 Since the liberalisation of Myanmar's market, mobile operators have made significant investments in rapidly deploying networks and offering voice and 3G services to consumers.
 To avoid network saturation (given the rapidly growing demand for mobile voice and data services in Myanmar), operators will need cost-oriented and open access to sufficient local and international backhaul fiber optic network, and making sufficient harmonised spectrum available in a predictable and transparent manner.
-Where private players are laying their own fiber optic network, and making sufficient harmonised spectrum available in a predictable approximate spectrum available in a predictable and transparent manner.
-Where private players are laying their own fiber optic network, and making sufficient harmonised spectrum available in a predictable and transparent manner.
+Where private players are laying their own fiber optic networks, government can assist by ensuring all mobile operators have access to the incumbent backhaul fiber network, and making sufficient harmonised spectrum available in a predictable and transparent manner.
 Where private players are laying their own fiber, government can facilitate this by simplifying the procedures required to obtain rights-of-way.